solgenomics/d3-pedigree-tree/README.md

 /*** Linktypes ***/
 [
   {
-    'type':"parent->mid", // represents edges eminating from parents (red&blue in the example above.)
+    'type':"parent->mid", // represents edges emanating from parents (red&blue in the example above.)
     'source': {}, // reference to the parent node.
     'sinks': [{},...,{}], // references to children in the linked sibling group 'id': 'LINK::*-->--*', // id for this link that can be used to maintain object constancy.